github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/running-scripts-before-or-after-a-job.md

 Your script files must use a file extension for the relevant language, such as `.sh` or `.ps1`, in order to run successfully.

-{% note %}
+> [!NOTE]

-**Note**: Avoid using your scripts to output sensitive information to the console, as anyone with read access to the repository might be able to see the output in the UI logs.
+> Avoid using your scripts to output sensitive information to the console, as anyone with read access to the repository might be able to see the output in the UI logs.

-{% endnote %}

 ### Handling exit codes